Skip to main content

 Advisory Board

-The Center for Geospatial Analytics Advisory Board provides valuable perspective that helps ensure our Center remains at the cutting edge of geospatial frontiers and attentive to the needs of the geospatial community.
+The Center for Geospatial Analytics Advisory Board provides valuable perspectives that help ensure our Center remains at the cutting edge of geospatial frontiers and attentive to the needs of the geospatial community.
 The board includes representatives from industry, government, NGOs, other centers and academic institutions.
-Board members offer advice to the Center's executive director and Leadership Board and guidance for molding the Center's strategic development.
+Board members offer advice to the Center's executive director and Leadership Board and guidance for shaping the Center's strategic development.

 Current Board Members